Loan-To-Value Ratio (LTV), Explained

-FHA loans are great for borrowers that have an LTV of 96.5% or lower because they require as little as 3.5% down payment.
-The smaller down payment means you’ll be required to pay mortgage insurance, which you can remove by refinancing to a conventional loan after you have 20% equity in your home.
+FHA loans are helpful for borrowers with a loan-to-value ratio of 96.5% or lower because the minimum down payment requirement is 3.5%.
+The smaller down payment means you’ll be required to pay mortgage insurance, which you can remove by refinancing to a conventional loan once you have 20% equity in your home.

-By having less stringent qualifications and allowing lower down payments, FHA loans are a great choice for first-time home buyers or home buyers with less-than-ideal credit.
+Because FHA loans have less stringent loan requirements and allow borrowers to make lower down payments, FHA loans are a great choice for first-time home buyers or home buyers with less-than-ideal credit.

-VA loans are backed by the Department of Veterans Affairs and are only available to eligible veterans, active duty service members and their surviving spouses.
+VA loans are backed by the Department of Veterans Affairs and are only available to eligible veterans, active-duty service members and surviving spouses.

-Compared to other home loan options, VA loans make it easier to buy or refinance a home.
-VA loans are available with an LTV of 100%, allowing service members to buy a home with zero down or refinance the full value of their home.
+Compared to other mortgage loan options, VA loans make it easier to buy or refinance a home.
+VA loans are available with an LTV ratio of 100%, allowing service members to buy a home with zero down or refinance the entire value of their home.

-Remember, your LTV is only one piece of your mortgage application when you are buying a home or refinancing.
-Understanding your LTV can help you determine if you’re ready to get a mortgage and show you what home loans are available to you.
+Remember, your LTV is only one part of your mortgage application.
+The lower your loan-to-value ratio is, the lower your interest rate and mortgage insurance are likely to be.
+Understanding your LTV can help you determine whether you’re ready to get a mortgage (or refinance) and help clarify which home loans are available to you.